 The objective of the sampling effort is to meet the monitoring requirements set forth in the methodology ‘Technologies and Practices to Displace Decentralized Thermal Energy Consumption’ (11/04/2011), as detailed in D.7.1 above.
 In accordance with the requirements set forth in the methodology, the sample size will be selected following a 90% confidence interval and a 10% margin of error (90/10), where applicable.

 Multi-stage sampling will be applied, where clusters consisted of geographical areas and subunits.
 It is considered more cost-effective to treat several respondents within a local area as a cluster.
 In order to account that not all the geographical clusters are the same size, sampling will be employed proportionate to cluster size.
 Clusters will be selected with a probability proportionate to the size of the target population within each cluster such that larger clusters have a greater probability of selection, and smaller clusters a lower probability.
 This helps to ensure that sampling remains representative of the entire population.
-Sampling shall be done per user group (i.e. households, SMEs, communities) and shall differentiate between small-scale digesters (defined as capacity up to 12m3) and medium-scale digesters (defined as capacities larger than 12m3).
+Sampling shall be done per user group (i.e. households, SMEs, communities) and shall differentiate between small-scale digesters (defined as capacity of a maximum of 12m3) and medium-scale digesters (defined as capacities larger than 12m3).

 As the PoA progresses and the number of VPAs increases, this VPA may also fall under a single monitoring plan that can be applied as outlined in Section of E.7.2 of the PoA-DD, covering several VPAs, adopting a confidence/precision level of 95/10 according paragraph 20 of the "Standard for sampling and surveys for CDM project activities and programme of activities" (Version 3.0).
 This option can be applied to a group of similar VPAs.